-Fortunately the third keeper, John Hayes, survived long enough to make two significant improvements: he requested a gallery be built around the tower’s lantern room so he could keep the glass free of ice and snow, and he requested some sort of a gun “to answer Ships in a Fogg”.
-In 1719, America’s first fog signal— a cannon—was installed on the island where it remained until the early 1960’s, when it was moved to the Coast Guard Academy.
-In 1993, it was brought back to the island, where it is on display.
+Fortunately the third keeper, John Hayes, survived long enough to make two significant improvements: he requested a gallery be built around the towers lantern room so he could keep the glass free of ice and snow, and he asked for some sort of a gun to answer Ships in a Fogg.
+In 1719, Americas first fog signal a cannonwas installed on the island where it remained until the early 1960s, when it was moved to the Coast Guard Academy.
+In 1993, the cannon was brought back to the island, where it is on display.
 Today in heavy fog a siren blasts out twice in rapid succession once a minute.

-The damage to the lighthouse, though a grand gesture, was not a permanent or even very severe one, and the British soon sent repairmen.
-General Washington knew that the colonials could not allow the British to relight the tower, so he sent a second raiding party, this time 300 soldiers under the command of Major Benjamin Tupper.
+The damage to the lighthouse, though a grand gesture, was not permanent or even very severe, and the British soon sent repairmen to restore it.
+General Washington knew that the colonists could not allow the British to relight the tower, so he sent a second raiding party, this time 300 soldiers under the command of Major Benjamin Tupper.
 Arriving in the middle of the night on July 31, the Americans had the element of surprise and the aid of darkness.
 They quickly defeated the unprepared redcoats, destroyed all the work that had been completed by British carpenters, and set fire to everything that would burn.

 In 1780, Massachusetts Governor John Hancock asked the legislature to fund a new tower.
-By 1783 the new 75-foot tower, designed “to be nearly of the same dimensions of the former lighthouse” was lit, and Little Brewster Island once again served as an aid to the many ships entering and leaving the harbor.
+By 1783 the new seventy-five-foot tower, designed to be nearly of the same dimensions of the former lighthouse was lit, and Little Brewster Island once again served as an aid to the many ships entering and leaving the harbor.

 Initially the tower housed oil lamps; sixteen lamps were in place in 1789 when the Federal Government took possession.
-In 1811, the more effective Argand lamps, mounted on a rotating case, replaced the old oil lamps.
-When the tower was raised to 89 feet, it was also refitted with a 12-sided second-order Fresnel lens.
+In 1811, fourteen of the more effective Argand lamps, mounted on a rotating case and backed by parabolic reflectors, replaced the old oil lamps.
+I.W.P.
+Lewis installed a new lantern room and lighting apparatus atop the tower in 1839, using fourteen twenty-one inch reflectors and an equal number of lamps that Captain M.C.
+Perry of the U.S. Navy had acquired in England.
+The apparatus had two faces, each with seven lamps and reflectors, and it completed a revolution every three minutes.
+When the tower was raised to eighty-nine feet, it was also refitted with a twelve-sided second-order Fresnel lens.

-Fortunately the lighthouse that had faced such drama during the early days of the American Revolution was too far north to suffer damage during the Civil War.
-It was not immune to succeeding conflicts, however.
-During both the War of 1812 and World War I, the light was dimmed so as not to be of use to enemy ships, and from 1941 to July of 1945 Boston Light was extinguished altogether.
+Fortunately, the lighthouse that had faced such drama during the early days of the American Revolution was too far north to suffer damage during the Civil War, but it was not immune to succeeding conflicts.
+During both the War of 1812 and World War I, the light was dimmed so as not to be of use to enemy ships, and from late 1941 to July of 1945 Boston Light was extinguished altogether.